Skip to main content

 Creativity as a Pathway to Awareness

-At the heart of the project were three ambitious Artist-in-Residence (A.I.R.) programmes managed by Galway Arts Centre.
-From October 2024 to July 2025, artists were selected to engage with communities, climate scientists and policymakers.
+At the heart of the project were three ambitious Artist-in-Residence programmes managed by Galway Arts Centre.
+Between October 2024 and July 2025, selected artists collaborated with local communities, climate scientists, and policymakers to foster dialogue and creative engagement.

 These residencies didn’t just translate data into visuals; they turned air into experience.